Welcome to Advance Child Care, Inc.

 It Doesn’t Have To Be That Way

 Advance Child Care‘s niche in the child care industry is “automated management”.
 Simply put, we find the most efficient way for you to operate your food service program without having to memorize a myriad of regulations or spend countless hours maintaining required CACFP paperwork.
-This can be accomplished using our services as a Child Care Center Automated Management Provider.
-Typically, CACFP tasks that takes most child care centers hours to complete can be done by a computerized management system in a matter of seconds…and done much more accurately, even if you are well versed in CACFP regulations.
+This can be accomplished by using our Automated Management Services.
+Typically, CACFP tasks that take most child care centers hours to complete can be done by a computerized management system in a matter of seconds…and done more accurately …meaning more CACFP Reimbursement for you.

 Child and Adult Care Food Program in Texas | Call us at 903-872-5231 ext 303.